Elliptic curves over function fields with a large set of integral points: Introduction

-Throughout this section we will let $K$ be a number field and let $\oo_{K,S}$ be the ring of $S$-integers, where $S$ is a finite set of places of $K$ containing the archimedian places.

-A famous finitude result in Arithmetic geometry is the following theorem from 1928: \begin{theorem}[Siegel] Suppose $E:y^2=x^3+ax+b$ is an elliptic curve, $a,b\in \oo_S$.
-Then the set of $S$-integral points of $E$ is finite. \end{theorem}

-Inspired by the work of L. Caporaso, J. Harry and B. Mazur \cite{caporaso_uniformity_1997}, D. Abramovich\cite{abramovich_uniformity_1997} asked if there could exist a universal constant that could bound the number of $S$-integral points of an elliptic curve $E$, independent of the elliptic curve.
-As he pointed out, this cannot be a true statement: pick any elliptic curve with an arbitrary number of rational points, make a change of coordinates that will ``clean denominators" of the rational points and obtain an arbitrary number of $S$-integral points.
-By doing so, you are changing the integral model, and it is natural to ask whether some kind of uniformity on the number of integral point is true if we restrict the model in some way.
-In \cite{abramovich_uniformity_1997}, D. Abramovich proves that, under the assumption of a conjecture of Lang and Vojta, the following uniformity result holds: \begin{theorem}[Uniformity of $S$-integral points on quadratic twists] Let $y^2=x^3+Ax+B$ be an elliptic curve where $A$ and $B$ are $S$-integers in a number field $K$.
-Suppose the Lang-Vojta conjecture is true over $K$.
-Then for any square-free $S$-integer $d$, the number of $S$-integral points in the quadratic twist $dy^2=x^3+Ax+B$ can be bounded independently of $d$. \end{theorem}
+Inspired by the work of Caporaso, Harry and Mazur \cite{caporaso_uniformity_1997}, Abra\-mo\-vi\-ch \cite{abramovich_uniformity_1997} asked if there could exist a uniform bound for the number of integral points on elliptic curves over the rationals\footnote{Our discussion here holds over general number fields, but for simplicity of exposition we only give the statements over $\qq$.}.
+As he pointed out, this cannot be a true statement: simply choose any elliptic curve with positive rank, and make a change of coordinates to ``clean the denominators" of an arbitrary number of rational points.
+This kind of construction forces a change on the integral model of the elliptic curve, and it is natural to ask whether some kind of uniformity on the number of integral points holds if the integral model is restricted.
+Abramovich \cite[Theorem 2]{abramovich_uniformity_1997} gives a positive answer to this question for stably minimal models of elliptic curves over $\qq$ under the assumption of the following conjecture.